andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

-# Get Started with OpenVINO™ on Linux
+# Get Started with OpenVINO™ Toolkit on Linux*

 The OpenVINO™ toolkit optimizes and runs Deep Learning Neural Network models on Intel® hardware.
 This guide helps you get started with the OpenVINO™ toolkit you installed on a Linux* operating system.